heroku/heroku-buildpack-php/README.md

     $ heroku buildpacks:set heroku/php

 This will use the officially published version.
-To use the `master` branch from GitHub instead:
+To use the default branch from GitHub instead:

     $ heroku buildpacks:set https://github.com/heroku/heroku-buildpack-php